Nicholas McCarthy (director): Early life

-McCarthy became fascinated with cinematography and by junior high was drawn to the films of David Cronenberg, George Romero, John Waters and David Lynch.
+McCarthy became fascinated with cinematography and by junior high was drawn to the films of David Cronenberg, George A. Romero, John Waters and David Lynch.
 When he entered Brookline High, McCarthy struck up a friendship with future author and humorist John Hodgman.
 The two shared a love of weird films and co-edited the controversial magazine Samizdat.
 Named after dissident underground literature in the Soviet Union, the friends published the magazine for free.
 The handmade high school publication's open editorial policy sparked a free speech debate among the school's students and faculty and brought citywide attention to its young publishers.
 During his teens McCarthy also made short movies using a video camera and dabbled in animation through classes in high school and a local arts center.

 Filmmaking career

 After high school McCarthy lived in Chicago and took filmmaking classes at Columbia College before relocating to New York to attend SUNY Purchase full-time.
 After graduating with a degree in film, he moved to Brooklyn and worked as a bartender.
 In his spare time, McCarthy worked in his apartment using a rented editing machine to finish a film that he'd started at SUNY.
 McCarthy only showed the film once, to a group of his own friends in a rented movie theater.

 In 2000 McCarthy moved to Los Angeles where he slept on a couch in his sister's home before renting a Sunset Boulevard apartment for $500 a month.
 He soon formed the Alpha 60 Film Collective with fellow cinephiles Neil Matsumoto and Cecil Castellucci.
 Named for the fictional computer villain in Jean-Luc Godard's film Alphaville, the group collaborated on making numerous short films, which they showed at the Echo Park Film Center.
 McCarthy's 12th film for Alpha 60, entitled Maid, was envisioned as a Spanish language documentary that evolves into a Korean musical in under six minutes.
 Upon seeing the short, a scout from the Sundance Film Festival recommended McCarthy submit any subsequent work to Sundance.
 This vote of confidence prompted McCarthy to make "Cry for Help," a short film about a zombie version of Jesus Christ, which premiered at Sundance in 2005.
 His next short film, Chinese Box starring Sam Ball and Petra Wright, was shot for just $300 and played at Sundance in 2009.
 Each film toured the festival circuit and netted interest from producers, but no offers for further production.